 We aim to understand human diseases through computational tools, genomics, and the study of gene regulation.
 Our main approach is to use genetics to connect gene regulatory variation to and phenotypic variation.
-We aim to gain a deeper understanding of how our genes are regulated to influence our health.
-My lab focuses on making and harnessing these discoveries to treat human diseases.
 Our research interests include:

 Mechanisms of gene regulation